jharmn/api-standards/api-style-guide.md

 ### Create New Resource

 Creates a new resource in the collection.
-Request body may be somewhat different than GET/PUT response/request (typically fewer fields as the server will generate some values).
+The request body may be somewhat different than GET/PUT response/request (typically containing fewer fields as the server will generate some values).

 In most cases, the API server produces an identifier for the resource.
-In cases where identifier is supplied by the API consumer, use [Create New Resource - Consumer ID]()
+In cases where identifier is supplied by the API consumer, use [Create New Resource - Consumer ID](#create-new-resource---consumer-supplied-identifier).

 Once the POST has successfully completed, a new resource will be created.
 The identifier for this resource should be added to the resource collection URI.